philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 # Harrop Clauses

-There is an extension of horn clauses called hereditary Harrop clauses which also have an operational character.
+There is an extension of Horn clauses called hereditary Harrop clauses which also have an operational character.
 [Lambda prolog](https://www.lix.polytechnique.fr/~dale/lProlog/) directly supports these.
 Enriching the set of formula you support is good.

 ```